 Xn+ + ne- -----------> X (reduction half reaction)

 Yn- -----------> Y + ne- (oxidation half reaction)

 The complete electrolytic reaction can be written as:

 XY -------> X + Y

 Thus electrolysis is a redox reaction.
-The reduction half reaction occurs at cathode, whereas oxidation half reaction occurs at anode.
-The entire process, otherwise non spontaneous, is driven by the electromotive force.
+The reduction half-reaction occurs at the cathode, whereas the oxidation half-reaction occurs at the anode.
+The entire process, otherwise non-spontaneous, is driven by the electromotive force.

 However, sometimes the solvent molecules or the electrodes may also participate in the electrolysis instead of the ions furnished by the electrolyte.

 The electrolytes are ionic compounds, which furnish free ions in the molten state.
 When ample electromotive force is applied, these free ions start migrating towards the electrodes and get discharged.

 For example, when molten KCl is subjected to electrolysis using inert electrodes, the K+ ions migrate towards cathode and get reduced to potassium metal, K by gaining electrons.
 The Cl- ions migrate towards the anode and get oxidized by losing electrons to liberate Cl2 gas.